USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 | PMCOARSE_BR     | ABR      | Coarse-mode Bromine                    |
 | PMFINE_H2O      | AH2O     | Fine-mode Water                        |
 | PMCOARSE_H2O    | AH2O     | Coarse-mode Water                      |

+<a id=DMS_emission></a>
+#### DMS emissions

+DMS emissions are calculated using the gas transfer velocity and the monthly mean climatological DMS concentrations in seawater.
+Ocean file needs to include DMS concentration in seawater.
+CTM_OCEAN_CHEM should be set to Y to include DMS emissions in the model; otherwise CMAQ will not include any DMS emissions.
+The details of DMS emissions estimations method in CMAQ are described in Zhao et al. (2021)

 <a id=Lightning_NO></a>